-Under general direction, a Court Supervisor 3 serves as the working supervisor of four or more employees in a division of a large court.
+Under general direction, a Court Supervisor 4 serves as the full-time primary supervisor of twelve or more regular employees in a large division of a large court.
+Supervision of a large division may involve factors such as non-standard work schedules and workweeks that include evenings, weekends, and holidays; extensive interaction with judicial officers; and routinely authorized overtime.
 This is a supervisory job class with substantial authority to employ, discipline, and adjudicate the grievances of subordinate employees.
+In accord with AS 22.20.035, incumbents exercise the powers of judicial officers specified in AS 22.20.030(4)-(7).